 This slow cooker soup only requires about 15 minutes of prep, but it will taste like you spent hours cooking.
 The best bit is that it’s also a great way to sneak extra veggies into your diet without noticing.
 Set it up before leaving for work and serve with grated cheese.

 Nut roast is a classic for many meat-free people at Christmas, Thanksgiving, and Sunday Dinners but there’s no reason why it can’t make a fabulous Monday meal.
-If you have leftovers (unlikely!) you can pop them in the freezer for another day or pair it with hummus for Tuesday’s lunch.
+If you have leftovers (unlikely!) you can pop them in the freezer for another day or pair them with hummus for Tuesday’s lunch.

 When it comes to my own cooking, I normally use meat substitutes- I didn’t become a vegetarian because I like the taste of cauliflower- but these are so good that I’m happy to skip the Quorn.